 Innovative Places (Tom Straeter)

 Innovative Places create impact and success for innovation spaces (such as innovation districts, campuses, science parks, and incubators) and their associated ecosystems and communities.
 As a consulting agency, they offer management and consulting services to help managers and developers address challenges across the various phases of their innovation district, innovation ecosystem, and community.
 Innovative Places has years of experience developing and managing campuses, science parks, innovation districts, and associated ecosystems and communities in 30+ locations, primarily in the Netherlands, Belgium, and other European countries.
-It has advised various clients, such as campus management, government organisations, investors, and developers..
+It has advised various clients, including campus management, government organisations, investors, and developers.
 Innovative Places is within IADP represented by Tom Straeter: tom@innovativeplaces.nl / +31 683 794 133.

 .